Content of the SHIP

 - a summary of the methodology used to prioritise projects.

-- A summary of the use of different methods of construction in the delivery of affordable housing priorities locally and any plans within the local authority area to facilitate and support efficient delivery of projects through collaboration on (a) design/mass customisation and (b) procurement for all construction methods.
+- A summary of the use of different methods of construction in the delivery of affordable housing priorities locally (see below) and any plans within the local authority area to facilitate and support efficient delivery of projects through collaboration on (a) design/mass customisation and (b) procurement for all construction methods.